 vitamin d in pregnancy

-When the body is low in vitamin D, the health implications can be substantial – especially when it comes to the risk of developing chronic diseases, such as heart disease.
-Low vitamin D levels have been shown to be a risk factor for cardiovascular events and conditions, such as strokes, heart attacks, and congestive heart failure.
+When vitamin D levels fall, the repercussions can be profound, particularly regarding the risk of chronic illnesses such as heart disease.
+Insufficient vitamin D has emerged as a notable risk factor for cardiovascular incidents and conditions, including strokes, heart attacks, and congestive heart failure.

 • Diabetes